Fusible numbers and Peano Arithmetic: Results on Peano Arithmetic

 This statement can be formulated in first-order arithmetic.
 However, the obvious way to prove it is by arguing that the ordinals up to $\eps_0$ are well-ordered, so, more generally, there exists no infinite descending sequence starting from $\alpha$.
 Unfortunately, this latter statement involves quantification over infinite sequences.
 Hence, this proof approach to (\ref{eq_descent_statement}) cannot be carried out in PA.

 An important tool for showing true arithmetical formulas to be unprovable in PA is the following result:

-\begin{theorem}[\cite{BW}] Let $T$ be a Turing machine that computes a function $g:\N\to\N$, terminating on every input.
+\begin{thmC}[\cite{BW}] Let $T$ be a Turing machine that computes a function $g:\N\to\N$, terminating on every input.
 Suppose that PA can prove the statement ``$T$ terminates on every input.''
-Then $g$ cannot grow too fast: There exist $\alpha<\eps_0$ and $n_0\in\N$ such that $g(n) < F_\alpha(n)$ for every $n\ge n_0$. \end{theorem}
+Then $g$ cannot grow too fast: There exist $\alpha<\eps_0$ and $n_0\in\N$ such that $g(n) < F_\alpha(n)$ for every $n\ge n_0$. \end{thmC}

 Theorem~\ref{thm_BW} is due independently to Schwichtenberg~\cite{schwichtenberg} and Wainer~\cite{wainer1970,wainer1972}, building on earlier work by Kreisel~\cite{kreisel}.
 The above form follows Buchholz and Wainer~\cite{BW}, who give a nice, self-contained proof (which is actually a simple base-case of a much more general result of Buchholz~\cite{buchholz1987}).